microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 -   keep the color yellow
 -   change the color to purple

-`SharedTree`'s merge semantics define which outcome will be picked.
+`SharedTree`'s merge semantics define which outcome will be picked, and ensure that Alice and Bob get the same outcome.

 ## Why/When Should You Care?